zubairmh/blapi/README.md

 - Map the go backend API to /api
 - Map the nextjs frontend to /
-- (Optionally) Load balance api with sync.WaitGroup
+- (Optionally) Load balance api with goroutine workers

 ## Contributing